-Ranking the Economic Health of Every U.S. State in 2019
+State Economy Rankings 2019 - The Economic Health of Every U.S. State

 The United States economy is on the verge of its longest economic expansion on record, but appears to be headed for a slowdown.
 So, what’s next for the United States economy?
 In this article we blend several key economic indicators to gauge the current health of each state as the country heads into uncertain economic times.

 - Six out of ten Americans are expecting a recession in the next year, along with three out of four economists in the next two

 - Job growth is slowing across the nation along with modest wage increases

 - Western states and the District of Columbia lead states in economic performance

 - Alaska, Rhode Island and southern states among the worst states economically

 For this visualization we create a radar chart for each state to compare the following economic statistics as compiled from the Bureau of Labor Statistics, the Census Bureau and the Bureau of Economic Analysis: Wage growth, unemployment, job growth, GDP per capita, GDP growth and average weekly wages, adjusted by state purchasing power parity.
 We then derive a z-score for each indicator and blend the z-scores to calculate a total score for each state.
 To read more about how z-scores work, check out this guide.

 State Economy Rankings - Top 5 Best Economic Performing States

 State Economy Rankings - Top 5 Worst Economic Performing States